Project-Pandora-Game/pandora-documentation/Getting_started.md

 The easiest way to get access would be to kindly ask in the #general channel of [our Discord](https://discord.gg/EnaPvuQf8d).
 It's also cool to give a short introduction of yourself.

 ### Development environment
-We strongly recomment using Visual Studio Code (VSC) here.
+We strongly recommend using Visual Studio Code (VSC) here.
 There should be an installer available for every platform.
 Just go [here](https://code.visualstudio.com/download), download and install it.

 ### The scary command line things
 Alas, all comes with a price.
 In this case, you need some command line tools to complete your setup